Everyday physical activity for school-age children

 Modified games have different rules and equipment – for example, a rubber ball instead of a hard cricket ball, a smaller field size or smaller teams.
 This can all help your child develop skills without getting hurt or losing confidence.

 Other options for your child could be dance, martial arts or swimming classes.

 Helping your child get started with organised sport

 You can help your child enjoy sport by giving her plenty of opportunities to practise.
 Children can also get interested in sport through play.
 For example, a bit of street or backyard cricket can build skills and confidence.

-Children often also need help with learning to cope with the emotions of winning and losing.
+Children might also need help with learning to cope with the emotions of winning and losing.
 If your child gets frustrated by not winning, it can help to focus on other aspects of sport, like playing with teammates and meeting new people.
-This can help keep up your child’s interest in sport.
+This can keep up your child’s interest in sport.

 Different children are good at and enjoy different activities.
-If you can afford it, it might be good for your child to try a variety of sports, both team and individual, and to be involved in more than one sport at a time.
+If you can afford it, it might be good for your child to try a variety of sports, both team and individual, and to be involved in more than one sport across a year.
 Some local sports clubs offer ‘come and try’ sessions, or short skills programs, so your child can have a go at a different sport without having to pay a lot of money.

 Some children don’t like sports, and that’s OK.
 You might be able to help your child enjoy sport more